Community Owned Solar Garden

 It works like this.
 CEC develops the solar facility and invites community members to join in the ownership, which starts at about $500-$800 per panel.

-CEC sells the power from the facility to the local utility under a solar power purchase agreement, a model that attracts third-party investors because it creates certain tax benefits.
-A management entity, akin to a homeowners association, maintains the garden with set aside escrow monies, which is expected to produce power for 40-50 years, Spencer says.
+CEC sells the from the facility to the local utility under a solar power purchase agreement, a model that attracts third-party investors because it creates certain tax benefits.
+A management entity, akin to a homeowners association, maintains the garden with set aside escrow monies, which is expected to produce for 40-50 years, Spencer says.

 The community garden approach gives members a chance to lower their electricity costs – they receive monthly bill credits for the energy produced by the panels.
 When members move, or just no longer want to participate, they can sell their panels.